wwgberlin/book-club/interpreter_book/chapter-o.md

 **Both:** Javascript

 ## Breaking it down piece by piece

 - ### Lexer (also called tokenizer or scanner)

 *“...the process of **converting a sequence of characters** (such as in a computer program or web page) **into a sequence of tokens** (strings with an assigned and thus identified meaning).”* https://en.wikipedia.org/wiki/Lexical_analysis

+In the simplest form a lexer reads a string and splits it into substrings separated by whitespace (which characters are considered whitespace may vary).
+Each substring can then be analyzed and converted into a token:

+-  a value (3, "dog")
+- a reserved keyword (var, func, ....)
+- a special character (COLON, OPENING_PARENTHESIS, ...)
+- ....

+Depending on the programming language, it might need to consider some context around the substring to classify the tokens correctly.

 - ### Parser